Matching Queues, Flexibility and Incentives: Proofs and Auxiliary Results

+This induction hypothesis is trivially true for $k=0$ and so we turn our attention to showing it is true for $k>0$ assuming that it is true for $k-1$.
+Consider two systems at time $t$, one with state $A$, and the other with state $A+e_i$.
+We will refer to the two systems as $S_0$ and $S_1$ respectively.

-Similar to the proof of \Cref{lm:v_flexibility}, let $M^{\FLQR}_k(Q, t)$ and $M^{\SMQ}_k(A, t)$ be the expected number of matches starting with states $Q$ and $A$ from time $t$ up until the time horizon $T$ expires or until we reach a total of $k$ events, whichever occurs first, under policies RCR and NCR respectively.
-Events include job arrivals, agent arrivals, and reneging.
-It is sufficient to show that under any strategy profile $\joinprob\in\joinprobset(\mathcal{Q}^\RCR)$, $M^{\FLQR}_k(Q, t)\ge M^{\SMQ}_k(A, t)$ for any finite $k$, any $t\in[0, T]$, any $\vecQueue,\vecAgent$ such that $\agent_0=\sum_{i\in\loc}\queue_{0,i}, \agent_i=\queue_i, \forall i\in\loc\setminus\{0\}$.
-We show this via induction on $k$. $k=0$ holds trivially, so we proceed to show it is true for $k>0$ assuming that it is true for $k-1$.
-Again, consider a collection of independent exponential random variables.
-These possible next events are: \begin{enumerate} \item reneging by an agent counted in $A$, from each type with a non-zero component in $A$; \item an agent arrival, from each of the $\numLoc+1$ types; \item a job arrival, from each of the $\numLoc+1$ types. \end{enumerate} We let random variable $t'$ represent the sum of $t$ and the minimum of these times.
-The exponential random variable achieving this minimum determines the event that occurs next.
+We fix a sequence of agent and job arrivals within $[t,T]$ (i.e., we condition on the sequence of types and the arrival times of agents and jobs).
+Also consider a collection of independent exponential random variables representing the times until each of several possible reneging events occur in the system.
+Then the next event occurs randomly within the following categories: \begin{enumerate} \item reneging by an agent counted in $A$, from each type with a non-zero component in $A$; \item an agent arrival, from each of the $\numLoc$ types (the arrival time of next agent is not random but fixed); \item a job arrival, from each of the $\numLoc$ types (the arrival time of next job is not random but fixed); \item reneging by the agent not counted in $A$, which is of type $i$ in system $S_1$. \end{enumerate} We let random variable $t'$ represent the sum of $t$ and the minimum of these times.
+The random variable achieving this minimum determines the event that occurs next.
 If $T$ occurs before any of these times, then the time horizon expires before the next event occurs.